What is teeth sensitivity?

 - Maintain good oral hygiene: Continue to follow proper brushing and flossing techniques to thoroughly clean all parts of your teeth and mouth.

 - Use a soft-bristled toothbrush: This will result in less toothbrush abrasion to the tooth surface and less irritation to your gums.
-Brush gently and carefully around the gum line so you do not remove more gum tissue.

 - Watch what you eat: Frequent consumption of highly acid foods can gradually dissolve tooth enamel and lead to dentin exposure.
 They may also aggravate the sensitivity and start the pain reaction.